Forms of Affiliation

-I am currently at work on my first academic book, entitled Forms of Affiliation: Disability Life Writing and the Socialization of Care, which considers how disability life writing (by writers ranging from Audre Lorde and Anne Boyer to Essex Hemphill and Sarah Schulman to Eli Clare) imagines the socialization of care through the formalization of networked affiliations that counter the neoliberal privatization of care within the enclosure of the family.
+I am at work on my first academic book, entitled Affiliations, which considers how disability life writing (by writers ranging from Audre Lorde and Anne Boyer to Sarah Schulman and Essex Hemphill to Eli Clare) counters the neoliberal privatization of care within the enclosure of the normative family by imagining the socialization of care through the formalization of networked relations of affiliation.

-I am currently at work on my first academic book, entitled Forms of Affiliation: Disability Life Writing and the Socialization of Care, which considers how disability life writing (by writers ranging from Audre Lorde and Anne Boyer to Essex Hemphill and Sarah Schulman to Eli Clare) imagines the socialization of care through the formalization of networked affiliations that counter the neoliberal privatization of care within the enclosure of the family.
+I am at work on my first academic book, entitled Affiliations, which considers how disability life writing (by writers ranging from Audre Lorde and Anne Boyer to Sarah Schulman and Essex Hemphill to Eli Clare) counters the neoliberal privatization of care within the enclosure of the normative family by imagining the socialization of care through the formalization of networked relations of affiliation.

 I am co-editing (with Christina Fogarasi) a special issue of the Journal of Literary & Cultural Disability Studies that will offer a critical reassessment of David T. Mitchell and Sharon L. Snyder’s foundational concept of “narrative prosthesis” after twenty-five years.